-The adjusted operating deficit of the College, excluding gains on investments, decreased in the year by £0.2m.
+The adjusted operating deficit of the College, excluding gains on investments, increased in the year by £0.27m.

-2023 2022

-£'000 £'000
+2024 £'000 2023 £'000

-Net reported (deficit) (64) (795)
+Net reported 832 (64)

-Unrestricted donations (401) (438)
+Unrestricted donations (1,181) (401)

-Operating (deficit) (465) (1,233)
+Operating (deficit) (349) (465)

-Pension cost adjustments (7) 550
+Pension cost adjustments (398) (7)

-Private placement interest (621) (631)
+Private placement interest (618) (621)

-Adjusted operating (deficit) (1,093) (1,314)
+Adjusted operating (deficit) (1,365) (1,093)

-The adjusted deficit has improved year on year despite continued inflationary pressures on the cost base.
-Conferencing income has still not returned to pre-pandemic levels, but significant progress has been made in this area with income of £1.2m in 2022/23 compared to £0.6m in the prior year.
+The adjusted deficit has worsened year on year due to continued inflationary pressures on the cost base.
+Conferencing income has still not returned to pre-pandemic levels, but significant progress has been made in this area with income of £1.6m in 2023/24 compared to £1.2m in the prior year.
 The main financial challenge the College shares with other similar institutions is the lack of increase in the regulated home undergraduate tuition fee, which has been frozen at the same level for a number of years.
 In a high inflation environment this is particularly challenging.
-Increased income from both conferencing and the investment portfolio help to partially offset the significant loss made on education, but this still leaves an adjusted deficit of over £1m.
+Increased income from both conferencing and the investment portfolio help to partially offset the significant loss made on education, but this still leaves an adjusted deficit of over £1.3m.

-Total income increased by 9.3% and income before donations and endowments increased by 17%.
-Income from fees was up 4.2% and income from conferences increased from £0.6m to £1.2m.
-Academic fee income received amounted to £3,193,000.
-The full costs of education were £4,838,000.
-The shortfall of £1,645,000 was found from the College's other income and unrestricted reserves.
-Salary and wage costs of College Officers, College Teaching Officers and support staff amounted to £5,147,000, a decrease of 2.3%.
+Total income increased by 19% and income before donations and endowments (which includes investment income) increased by 8%.
+Income from fees remained consistent, despite a drop in graduate numbers due to unregulated undergraduate fee increases, and income from conferences increased from £1.2m to £1.6m.
+Academic fee income received amounted to £3,205,000.
+The full costs of education were £5,240,000.
+The shortfall of £2,035,000 was found from the College's other income and unrestricted reserves.
+Salary and wage costs of College Officers, College Teaching Officers and support staff amounted to £5,153,000 which is consistent year on year despite the cost of living increase due to the movement in the USS deficit recovery provision..